Key Takeaways

 Shared responsibility for maintaining the living environment forms a central component of the New Jersey sober living experience.
 Residents participate in regular chore rotations that may include:

 These responsibilities serve therapeutic purposes beyond simply keeping the house functioning.
+They are also a form of life skills training, helping residents develop practical abilities needed for independent living.
 By fulfilling these obligations, residents practice reliability, teamwork, and accountability—skills that may have deteriorated during active addiction.

 Learning Life Skills